 121 Beacon is located on the south side of Beacon, between Arlington and Berkeley, with 119 Beacon to the east and 125 Beacon to the west.

 In his Houses of Boston’s Back Bay, Bainbridge Bunting does not attribute 119-121 Beacon to a specific architect.
-However, an August 19, 1865, article in the Boston Daily Advertiser indicates that they “are about completed” and that Charles K. Kirby was the architect.
+However, an August 19, 1865, article in the Boston Semi-Weekly Advertiser indicates that they “are about completed” and that Charles K. Kirby was the architect.

 Charles Kirby purchased the land for 121 Beacon on April 18, 1864, from William Warren Goddard and Abbott Lawrence.
 It was part of a tract of land William Goddard and Abbott Lawrence’s brother, T. Bigelow Lawrence, had purchased from the Commonwealth of Massachusetts on August 1, 1857.
 That tract included all of the land on the south side of Beacon Street from Arlington to Berkeley.
-Charles Kirby did not own the land for 119 Beacon; it was owned by Charles Blake, who presumably contracted with Charles Kirby to design his home along with 121 Beacon.
+Charles Kirby did not own the land for 119 Beacon; it was owned by Charles Blake, who presumably contracted with Charles Kirby to design and build his home along with 121 Beacon.

 Click here for an index to the deeds for 121 Beacon, and click here for further information about the land on the south side of Beacon from Arlington to Berkeley, north of Alley 421.